dgarcia360/workshop-developing-applications-with-NEM/README.md

 #### Paying for the product

-Login into the customer account.
+Login with the customer account.
 Assume that the customer goes to the store and pays for the watch.

 :warning: Follow this steps if you have programming skills if not just send with NanoWallet 5 nem:xem to company's address.